 There is, of course, much more to cover than this article will get into.
 I’ll link to other My New Microphone articles along the way to provide additional resources to further your knowledge.

 Covering patch cables in the scenarios mentioned above will give us a solid understanding of how patch cables carry audio.

 To really understand how patch cables carry audio, we must understand the difference between unbalanced and balanced audio transfer.
 This is a major differentiator in the design and performance of an audio cable.

 What is unbalanced audio?
 Unbalanced audio is a system of carrying audio on two conductive wires within a cable.
-The signal wire carries the audio signal while the shield/ground wire acts as a return path to complete circuit; a shield from electromagnetic interference, and a ground wire if need be.
+The signal wire carries the audio signal while the shield/ground wire acts as a return path to complete the circuit, a shield from electromagnetic interference, and a ground wire if need be.

 An unbalanced cable will tend to have the signal wire at the centre of its cross-section.
 There will be some insulation between the signal wire and the cylindrical frayed return/shield/ground “wire”.
-There will be more insulation and the outer protective layer at the outside of the connector.
+There will be more insulation and an outer protective layer at the outside of the connector.

 So unbalanced cables only use two conductors.
 The ground wire simultaneously shields the signal wire from electromagnetic interference (EMI) noise and acts as an antenna, which picks up EMI noise.